-Be careful with the car, and don’t be irresponsible.
+Be careful with the car

 If it’s a long term lease, it’s essentially a financing plan with lower rates and now ownership, unless you choose to buy the unit towards the end of the contract period.
 If you’re leasing the unit of another and not a brand’s such as through Toyota or Nissan, you might be able to have the same protections that big companies can afford.